CIS-566-Fall-2023/final-project/README.md

 Therefore, in the milestone #1:
    1. Explored shader lib in Unity
    2. Implement basic SDF function and wood texture
-   3. Allow geometry to have dynamic
+   3. Allow texture to vary with respect to position in virtual trunk
+   4. Render virtual trunk in wireframe